Jul 16, 2026

 You must understand the loan’s agreement terms to know whether you’ll be able to pay it back.
 Take your time and review the terms carefully before signing the agreement.

-Once you receive the money, you can deposit it in your checking account and begin paying for the services and supplies you need to carry out your move.
+Once you receive the money, you can begin paying for the services and supplies you need to carry out your move.

 MoneyLion offers a convenient marketplace to compare high-yield savings accounts from our trusted partners that could help grow your money.

-• Annual percentage rate (APR): The total yearly cost of borrowing, including the interest rate and certain fees, expressed as a percentage so you can compare different loan offers fairly.
+• Annual percentage rate (APR): The yearly cost of borrowing including interest and fees.

 Sarah Edwards